 “And that place is all I can offer you,” the witch said, nodding.
 “I understand the need, despite being able to foretell the outcome.
 Do you wish me to join you?”

 She thought about this a moment.
 Her adoptive mother was always good company, and they had never journeyed together without Tildy learning something new, whether of herblore, history, or of the peoples that dwelt in lands far and near.

 “No, I think I’d like to go alone.”

-Grateful for permission, Tildy felt a doleful expression crossing her face as she spooned apple and mint into her bowl.
-It was difficult to feel happy when visiting the place where she thought her parents had died.
+While grateful for permission, Tildy still felt a doleful expression crossing her face as she spooned apple and mint into her bowl.
+How happy could she be when visiting the place where she thought her parents had died?

 © Michael Wallevand, November 2016